-The truth is that the perks to being a nurse are few: it’s not necessarily a high-paying job, the hours can be grueling, and carving out a social life can take some maneuvering.
+The truth is that the perks to being a nurse are few: the hours can be grueling, patients can be difficult, and carving out a social life can take some maneuvering.
 Nurses have chosen the medical field because they care about helping their community and offering comfort to those who are injured or ill.
 You’ll find a wide variety of personality types within the nurses’ dating world, but the common thread is their compassion.

 Some are quiet about it: they don’t necessarily wear their heart on their sleeve, and may even have a gruff exterior.
 No matter the personality, at their core nurses are people who have dedicated their time—and their hearts—to care for their communities, and that’s a trait worth looking for in a mate.